Aaron98990/ways-of-the-game/restarts.md

 From all restarts, you can't directly score an own-goal.
 Directly means only the person taking the restart touched the ball before it enters the goal.
 If you do, it's a corner kick for your opponents.
 - "if the ball directly enters the [kicker’s/thrower's] goal, a corner kick is awarded to the opponents"

-Dropped ball follows the same idea as above - but in a dropped ball you start dribbling with the ball immediatly:
+Dropped ball follows the same idea as above - except it also to only one person tocuhes the ball (even multiple times):
 - "If a dropped ball enters the goal without touching at least two players, play is restarted with: a corner kick if it enters the team’s goal"

 ## Striking the ball at an opponent

 Deliberately throwing (from a throw-in only) or deliberately kicking the ball at an opponent is acceptable if it is not careless, reckless, or using excessive force.
 This includes at a restart, when the ball is in play, and when the ball is out of play.
-Striking or attempting to strake an opponent is a direct free kick offense.
+Striking or attempting to strike an opponent is a direct free kick offense.

 > If a player, while correctly taking a [free kick/throw-in/corner kick], deliberately [kicks/throws] the ball at an opponent in order to play the ball again but not in a careless or reckless manner or using excessive force, the referee allows play to continue.
-> Law 13, 15, 17

-## Holding an opponent
+## Holding during restarts

 > Referees are reminded to make an early intervention and to deal firmly with holding offences, especially inside the penalty area at corner kicks and free kicks.
 To deal with these situations:
 > - the referee must warn any player holding an opponent before the ball is in play